LeAnhTuan289/Sales-Performance-Market-Expansion-for-A-Retail-Global-Superstore-Power-BI/README.md

 ✔️ Which market should we expand?

-✔️ Which product should become strategic?
+✔️ Which products should be prioritized and which ones should be limited?

 **🎯Project Outcome:**